Skip to main content

 Applications determined to be complete are circulated for public review and comment.
 DSL staff then reviews comments submitted and may request additional information from the applicant or require modifications.

-Finally, DSL staff develop a recommendation and findings for the removal-fill permit, and the program Manager conducts a final review whether to approve or deny the removal-fill permit.
+Finally, DSL staff develop a recommendation and findings for the easement and removal-fill permit, and the Program Manager conducts a final review on whether to approve or deny them.Fi nally, DSL staff develop a recommendation and findings for the removal-fill permit, and the program Manager conducts a final review whether to approve or deny the removal-fill permit.
 DSL also develops a recommendation to the Land Board regarding the easement, and the Land Board decides whether to approve or deny the easement.

-The Department of State Lands oversees the approvals required for territorial sea cable easements and a removal-fill permits.
+The Department of State Lands oversees the approvals of easements and removal-fill permits for undersea infrastructure projects in Oregon’s territorial sea.

 However, there are several other approvals that are required for the overall project, for example: